 This course focuses on how technology is positioned as an effective strategic driver in the hospitality and tourism business.
-The student learns to understand the challenges strategic objectives and develop implement and develop high-potential technology managers.
-Student will work on of current studies technology challenges, including implementation and maintenance of complex scheduling and reservation systems.
+The student learns to understand the challenges objectives and develop strategic to implement and develop high-potential technology managers.
+Student will work on case studies of current technology challenges, including implementation and maintenance of complex scheduling and reservation systems.
 Instructor and student peer interaction will promote critical thinking and decision making skills to enhance technological decision making that affects the strength of the corporation.